valentina-buoro/outreachy-contributions/README.md

 2) XGBoost expects class labels to start from 0 and be contiguous.
 Therefore I adjusted the y_train to start from 0.
 This will not affect the model's eventual output
-3) Backend deployment issues on render.
+3) Backend server issues on render.

 ## Solution to issues